Blackweather/programmer-planner/README.md

 This file is going to include instructions about how to use the application.

+If doesn't compile delete packages folder and compile again :)

 Akademia C# .NET 2017 (PL)

 Członkowie grupy: